concierginho/DotnetDiscordBotBase/ReadMe.md

 await commandService.AddModulesAsync(Assembly.GetEntryAssembly(), botBaseConfig.Services);
 ```
 where
-`commandService` is of type `Discord.Commands.CommandService` and `botBaseConfig.Services` is of type `IServiceProvider`.
+`commandService` is of type `Discord.Commands.CommandService` and `botBaseConfig.Services` is of type `System.IServiceProvider`.
 You can instantiate BotBaseConfig and then use property from this object named `Services`.